mvciekzvbek/Front-Trends-2017/README.md

 Plan animations before with whole team: developers, designers, product owners.
 The better the communication is between the two, the better your animations will be.
 You'll be able to create re-usable patterns instead of re-inventing the wheel every time there's a new animation.

 1. Sketch animation.
-Meaning matters
-2. Find the trigger of the animation (page load or user gesture)
+Meaning matters.
+Find the trigger of the animation (page load or user gesture)
 3. Motion
 4. Interactive prototypes